exdial/dotfiles/README.md

 The option `make secrets` will copy these directories and create an archive in the current directory named *secrets.tar.gz*, that can be easily transferred to a new location.

-## Terminal.app customization

-You can use Default.terminal from the root of this repository to adjust your terminal appearance.
-Learn more about [how to set up terminal profiles in Terminal.app](https://support.apple.com/en-gb/guide/terminal/trml107/2.12/mac/11.0).

 ## Feedback